oddcamp/frontend-manual/README.md

 ### Selecting DOM elements

-Even though ID attribute was primarily designed as an accessibility feature for fragmenting document, but the requirement for uniqueness, specificity, componentization are the actual reasons why ID's for selecting DOM elements in JS should be avoided by any means.

-* Always be specific at what you select in order to avoid unexpected outcome:
+* Always be specific about what you are selecting, in order to avoid unexpected outcomes:

   ✅ DO:
   ```js